Join the Conversation

 Activities will include music, a mechanical bull and corn hole competitions.
 Tickets are being sold online at nickandstone.brownpapertickets.com and will also be available at the door.
 Those under 13 are invited to attend for free.

-Background: The two teenagers were killed in a fiery crash when Stone, who was driving the minivan, crashed the vehicle into a utility pole in the 200 block of Slab Road in Lower Chanceford Township after 7 p.m. on June 16, 2015.
+Background: The two teenagers were killed in a fiery crash when Stone, who was driving an SUV, crashed the vehicle into a utility pole in the 200 block of Slab Road in Lower Chanceford Township after 7 p.m. on June 16, 2015.

 According to police, testing determined that Stone's blood-alcohol level at the time of the crash was .094 percent.
 The legal limit for drivers over 21 in Pennsylvania .08 percent, and those under 21 are prohibited from drinking.

 An 11-month investigation revealed social media photos of the teens drinking on the day of the accident.
-Police said that Stone and Nick were drinking at the Windsor Township home of Jodie and Stephen Tierney, who had provided them with alcohol on several occasions, including the day of the crash.
+Police said that Stone and Nick were drinking at the Windsor Township home of Jodie and Stephen Tierney, who had provided them with alcohol on several occasions.

 Stephen Tierney pleaded guilty to misdemeanor charges of corruption of minors and furnishing alcohol to minors and was sentenced to three years probation.